Spain overtakes Italy in coronavirus cases, death rate slows

 MADRID (Reuters) - Spain overtook Italy for the first time on Friday for the number of confirmed coronavirus cases, but the overnight death toll fell from the previous day, providing a small glimmer of hope.

 With a total 117,710 confirmed cases, Spain is now second in the number of infections only to the United States, which has a population some seven times larger.
-Spain’s total death toll now stands at 10,935, second only to Italy, with 13,915 fatalities.
+Spain’s total death toll now stands at 10,935, second only to Italy’s 13,915 fatalities.

-On a happier note, Friday marked the first time in more than a week that the number of deaths fell from the previous day, to 932 fatalities from 950.
+On a more hopeful note, Friday marked the first time in more than a week that the number of deaths fell from the previous day, to 932 fatalities from 950.

 “The increase in the number of cases today is 7%, which confirms the reduction trend we’ve been observing,” said Maria Jose Rallo, the deputy head of health emergency.
 That is down from a 20% increase one week ago.